sebapersson/petab_sciml/docs/src/format.md

 |-----------------|------------------|--------------|-----------------|
 | cond1           | setValue         | p            | net1_output1    |

-This specification allows for condition-specific assignments.
-For example, `net1_output1` could target a different parameter in another condition or multiple parameters in the same condition.
+Note that this specification allows for condition-specific assignments.
+For example, `net1_output1` could target a different parameter in another condition or multiple model parameters in the same condition.

 To set an **initial value**, the `setInitial` operator type should be used.
 For example, if the initial value of species `X` comes from `net1_output1`, a valid condition table entry is: